The Small Business Guide to Using Credit Cards

 The rewards structure for a lot of spending within a narrow category can sometimes eclipse cards which emphasize giving you cash back for a wide variety of purchases instead of rewards points.

-The cash back features are another point where you can choose to fit your card directly to your business, as the percentage of cash you get back for each purchase tends to vary depending on the type of item or the location that you purchase it.
+The cash back features are another point where you can choose to fit your card directly to your business, as the percentage of cash back for each purchase tends to vary depending on the type of item or where the purchase is made.

 If used properly, the cash back features on your card are like a small discount on every purchase your business makes—but you have to remember to claim the cash and apply it to your card's statement.